Plugin Discovery

 That helps prevent broken setups caused by installing the wrong version of a plugin or using a build that does not match the current OBS release.

 Yes.
-OBS Plugin Installer is designed to scan the OBS environment and surface common issues such as missing dependencies, broken files, incorrect plugin folders, and incompatible builds.
+Plugin Installer for OBS is designed to scan the OBS environment and surface common issues such as missing dependencies, broken files, incorrect plugin folders, and incompatible builds.

 This makes it easier to understand why a plugin is not working and what needs attention before the next livestream.